PRIVATE MUSIC LESSONS

 The majority of students sit for AMEB exams in Practical and Music Theory.
 Exams provide motivation and the benefit of working toward a clear goal.

 Our lessons are planned and structured.
-Teachers set small, achievable tasks each week, which are notated in a homework diary.
+Teachers set small, achievable tasks each week and homework notes are available on our online student portal.

 For piano students there are 2 syllabuses to choose from; Piano, and Piano for Leisure.